 Answer: (Option C)

-Learning Zone: Many students may choose option b as the correct statement, however, it is not because, though REMs are called as rare earth oxides, They are not rare in quantity, in fact, some of them are very abundant in earth’s crust, for example, cerium is more abundant than copper and lead.
+Learning Zone: Many students may choose option b as the correct statement, however, it is not because, though REMs are called rare earth oxides, They are not rare in quantity some of them are very abundant in the earth’s crust, for example, cerium is more abundant than copper and lead.
 However, their extraction is very difficult.

 Article by: Nishant Raj.
 The author is an IIT Kharagpur Alumnus.